NSHipster/articles/2013-05-20-core-data-libraries-and-utilities.md

 #### [MMRecord](https://github.com/mutualmobile/MMRecord)

-> MMRecord is a block-based seamless web service integration library for iOS and Mac OS X. It leverages the Core Data model configuration to automatically create and populate a complete object graph from an API response.
+> MMRecord is a block-based seamless web service integration library for iOS and OS X. It leverages the Core Data model configuration to automatically create and populate a complete object graph from an API response.
 It works with any networking library, is simple to setup, and includes many popular features that make working with web services even easier.

 #### [SLRESTfulCoreData](https://github.com/OliverLetterer/SLRESTfulCoreData)